gbgabiola/gbgabiola/README.md

 ### Gist About me:

-- 🔭 I’m currently working on a JavaScript project
+- 🔭 I’m currently working on a Full Stack (NodeJS and ReactJS) project
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NextJS
 - 👯 I’m looking to collaborate on a ReactJS project
-- 🥅 2021-2022 Goals: Contribute more to Open Source projects
+- 🥅 2022-2023 Goals: More projects with NodeJS and ReactJS
 - ⚡ Fun fact: I love to play chess & musical instruments